GeoEnergyLab-EPFL/PyFrac/README.md

 ## Getting started

 Running PyFrac will require a functioning installation of Python 3, numpy, SciPy and matplotlib.
-You can download ANACONDA distribution with all these packages from <https://www.anaconda.com/distribution/>.
 To run PyFrac using Unix shell or windows command prompt, the directory containing the PyFrac source code is required to be added to the ``PYTHONPATH`` environment variable.
 It can be added with the following command on windows (give the local path of the ``src`` folder in place of path_of_PyFrac_src):

     set PYTHONPATH=%PYTHONPATH%;path_of_PyFrac_src